Skip to content

 Installing extra packages

-pip install jamlib[redis-lists]Installed!
+pip install jamlib[redis]Installed!

 Basic usage